dji-sdk/Payload-SDK-Doc/source/tutorial/payload-collaboration.md

 ---
 title: Payload Coordination
-date: 2020-01-17
+date: 2020-05-08
-version: 2.0.0
+version: 2.1.0
 keywords: [Payload Coordination]
 ---
-> **NOTE:** This article is **Machine-Translated**.
+> **NOTE** This article is **Machine-Translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.

 ## Overview
 Payload coordination is a mode of controlling multiple payloads to work, searchlights and cameras in coordination could meet the needs of nighttime search; supplementary lights and zoom cameras in coordination could meet the needs of inspection tasks; the visible light camera and the spectrum camera in coordination could meet the needs of the detection task.

->**NOTE:** Using DJI Pilot could control the payload in coordination,for details please refer to the <a href="https://www.dji.com/cn/matrice-200-series-v2/info#downloads" target="_blank" rel="external">User's Manual</a> or DJI Pilot.
+> **NOTE** Using DJI Pilot could control the payload in coordination,for details please refer to the <a href="https://www.dji.com/cn/matrice-200-series-v2/info#downloads" target="_blank" rel="external">User's Manual</a> or DJI Pilot.

 ## Develop with the Payload Coordination
-The payload on the Gambal Ⅱ could obtain the information of the Gimbal I，such as camera type、focal length and zoom data, etc.
+The payload on the Gambal could obtain the information of others，such as camera type、focal length and zoom data, etc.

->**Notoice**
+> **NOTE**
 > * Please mount the payload which developed based on PSDK on the Gimbal Ⅱ, and the Gimbal I only support mount the specified <a href="#t01">payload</a>.
 > * If the payload which developed based on PSDK already has the functions of taking pictures, recording and Gambal control, the payload has the coordination function.
 > * This tutorial introduces how to develop the payload coordination (coordinated zoom) by using the camera's type.